AKROGIS/Facility-Processing/New Schema Migration/Attachments.md

 The data standard requires "at least one of the following attributes must be populated for each feature [attachment]: FEATUREID, FACLOCID, or FACASSETID."
 However this is not enforced by AKR.
-If a user requires strict conformance, then they can filter out all attachements where all three are null.
+If a user requires strict conformance, then they can filter out all attachments where all three are null.

 ## Supplemental columns